EleniMG/RockPaperScissors/README.md

 1. Open the [Rock, Paper, Scissors game](https://rock-paper-scissors-by-eleni.netlify.app/)
 2. Click "Start Round"
 3. Follow the instructions on the alerts
-4. First player to three points will win!
+4. First player to three points will win

 ### What I have used: